ebihoseini/kakarotII-rpc/README.md

 ## About

-Kakarot RPC fits in the three-part architecture of the Kakarot zkEVM rollup ([Kakarot EVM Cairo Programs](https://github.com/kkrt-labs/kakarot), Kakarot RPC, [Kakarot Indexer](indexer/README.md)).
+KakarotII RPC fits in the three-part architecture of the Kakarot zkEVM rollup ([Kakarot EVM Cairo Programs](https://github.com/kkrt-labs/kakarot), Kakarot RPC, [Kakarot Indexer](indexer/README.md)).
 It is the implementation of the Ethereum JSON-RPC specification made to interact with Kakarot zkEVM in a fully Ethereum-compatible way.

 ![Kakarot zkEVM architecture](./docs/images/Kakarot%20zkEVM.png)